Q) What is POLAR BOREALIS Magazine?

 Q) Are you currently accepting submissions??

-First and second issues are published.
+First six issues are published.

-Q) How do I submit?
+Q) How do I submit during the next submissions window?

 Send word document (not a PDF) to < R. Graeme Cameron > and be sure to include “PB Sub” in the E-mail heading.
 Be sure to include the following information: Are you still waiting for your first sale?
 Or have you already been published?
 Also include your mailing address and a brief (couple of paragraphs) bio.